 - PMC Fall Orientation – Designed for all new PMC-registered students.

 How do I pay my fees?

-If you will be receiving funding from a Government Student Aid Program such as OSAP, you may be eligible to defer fee payment beyond the August 25th payment deadline (to September 14th for the fall and January 16th for the winter).
-Please contact our Student Accounts office if you have any concerns about meeting the payment deadline at 613-520-3626 or email@example.com.
+If you will be receiving funding from a Government Student Aid Program such as OSAP, you may be eligible to defer fee payment beyond the August 25th payment deadline (to September 13th for the Fall and January 16th for the Winter).

 How can I check my balance?

 You may check your balance online via Carleton Central once you are registered in courses.
 Click on “Calculate Amount to Pay” from the “Registration” menu.
 The ‘Total Amount to Pay’ amount is your account balance.
 The ‘Minimum Amount to Pay’ amount is the balance for your fall term (if electing to pay by term).

 Click here for ESP tuition and workshop costs.

 After you submit the Course Selection Form and we add your courses, you will be charged tuition and workshop fees.
 In order to avoid these charges, you must contact the ESP office as soon as you have made the decision to withdraw: firstname.lastname@example.org or 613-520-2804.